On the Picard Group of the Moduli Space of Curves via $r$-Spin Structures: Higher genera and conclusion

-In genus 4 with no markings we get the expression of Witten's class instead of tautological relation since $D^3_{4,0} = 1$.
-And in higher genera the degree of Witten's class is bigger then 1 for all $r$.
-These considerations agree with early computations and do not contradict the fact that the only relations in $RH^2(\oM_{g,n},\mathbb{Q})$ with $g\geq 3$ have the trivial form $\delta_h=\delta_{g-h}$, $h=0\dots g-1$.
+In genus 4 with no markings, we get the expression of the Witten's class instead of a tautological relation since $D^3_{4,0} = 1$.
+And in higher genera, the degree of Witten's class is bigger than 1 for all $r$.
+These considerations agree with early computations and do not contradict the fact that the only relations in $RH^2\big(\oM_{g,n},\mathbb{Q}\big)$ with $g\geq 3$ have the trivial form $\delta_h=\delta_{g-h}$, $h=0,\dots, g-1$.